You are here:

 - Commercial List - Vickery J

 For more information about the changes to the Commercial Court Lists with effect from 1 July 2016, please refer to Practice Note SC CC 1 Commercial Court and Practice Note SC GEN 2 Structure of the Trial Division.

 The specialist lists of the Commercial Court are:

 - Intellectual Property

 Practitioners can choose to enter a general commercial or specialist list directly upon initiating a proceeding.

 Alternatively, the Court can, under its own motion, choose to move a matter into a judge-managed list, if it appears that the matter would be more appropriately managed and determined there.
-Refer paragraph 18 of Practice Note 4 of 2014 - New Structure of the Trial Division.
+Refer to Practice Note SC CC 1 Commercial Court.

 The introduction of the Commercial Court's specialist and general lists enables targeted allocation of proceedings to lists managed by judges who have extensive specialist and commercial law experience.

 - Specialist case management may reduce the amount of pre-trial work and the cost involved for the parties.
 Similarly, it will potentially result in shortened timeframes to finalisation.

 - In addition, the judge-managed lists are structured so as to allow greater flexibility to reallocate a matter before another judge in the event that the original judge is unable to hear the case, to minimise bottlenecks in litigation.